adjust/adobe_air_sdk/README.md

 ### <a id="revenue-deduplication"></a>Revenue deduplication

 You can also add an optional transaction ID to avoid tracking duplicate revenues.
 The last ten transaction IDs are remembered, and revenue events with duplicate transaction IDs are skipped.
 This is especially useful for in-app purchase tracking.
-See an example below.
+See the example below.

-If you want to track in-app purchases, please make sure to call `trackEvent` only if the transaction is finished and item is purchased.
+If you want to track in-app purchases, please make sure to call `trackEvent` only if the transaction is finished and the item is purchased.
 That way you can avoid tracking revenue that is not actually being generated.

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");